Okay thanks for the Dadbod craze, but now what about the Mumbod?

 DiCaprio modeling a Dadbod (and Dadbeard)

 See I’m not stupid, I know that this blast in the sunshine won’t last, but it’s just nice that it can happen, and the main reason it can happen is because I’m a guy and guys generally have won the fucking lottery.
 This doesn’t happen so much to the sisterhood, regardless that the estuary running between us is narrowing.
-Where there has always been a media push towards the pert for girls, our gentle drift down the Nile has been disrupted of late by members of boybands built like middleweight boxers, or blokes from TOWIE and Made in Chelsea strutting around like bodybuilders.
+Where there has always been a media push towards pert and skinny for girls, men’s gentle drift down the Nile has only been disrupted of late by members of boybands built like middleweight boxers, or blokes from TOWIE and Made in Chelsea strutting around like bodybuilders.
 Frighteningly the narcissist body is threatening to become regarded as the norm, which would be a sad state of affairs for everyone, because from where I’m standing those rippling arms and heaving pectorals tell a tale of someone either taking life or themselves way too seriously.
-Guy narcissists and girl narcissists get together to create Michelangelo fuck sculptures and absolutely no one has a great time.

 Hence, I’m here to start a push, to get a campaign going for the Mumbod.
 Mumbod and Dadbods getting together and having actual fun.
 It shouldn’t just be men who get to literally have their cake and eat it, we should all push back against the brainless self-obsession masquerading as “self-improvement” and celebrate bellies and squidgy thighs, and bits of arm that wobble, and tonnes of pubic hair and norks that don’t point at the sun, and hairy unshaven bollocks and crooked teeth and bad eyesight and everything else that makes us different, but normal and nice to be around.
-I’m not saying this to come off as a feminist, in fact I hate it when guys say that they’re feminists because it feels disingenuous, like they’re trying to score points or craftily trying to fuck a load of feminists.
+I’m not saying this to come off as a feminist, in fact I hate it when guys say that they’re feminists because it feels disingenuous.
 I’m saying it because I genuinely like women, actual women like the ones you meet every day.
 They’re fun and they’re squishy and it’s cool and I like it.
 And I’m just going to chuck this out there for good measure while we’re being open with one another: whenever I see a Before/After weight loss shot at least 70 per cent of the time I’d vote for BEFORE.
 Yeah man.

 Put that in your soy latte.